 Jim Clark inspired a generation.
 The aim of the new museum is to inspire generations to come with a modern and vibrant celebration of his incredible career and impact on motorsport around the world.

 The museum displays his trophies, pictures and film footage of his life and career, and some of the cars in which he raced.

 Jim Clark tragically died at a race in Hockenheim in Germany in 1968.
-Today he is remembered as one of the greatest racing drivers of all time, but the numbers of people who actually remember seeing him race is diminishing.
-One of the keys aims of the project is to enthuse future generations with his exploits.
+Today he is remembered as one of the greatest racing drivers of all time, but the number of people who actually remember seeing him race is diminishing.
+One of the key aims of the project is to enthuse future generations with his exploits.

-Jim’s life story is told using key artefacts to illustrate his achievements combined with period film, photographs and modern reminisces.
+Jim’s life story is told using key artefacts to illustrate his achievements combined with period film, photographs and modern reminiscences.

 The Jim Clark Trophy Collection is displayed in a clean modern style which allows them to be viewed easily while iPads, which slide above the label rail, provide interactive access to layers of information about the races, circuits and cars of Jim’s career.